 T-shirt business owners fail and end up wasting their hard earned money when they fail to define what it is that they want to achieve when investing on a Facebook Ad campaign or by boosting a post.

-The cost and effectiveness of Facebook ads can be optimized by making a few smart decisions.
+The cost and effectiveness of Facebook ads can be optimized by making a few smart tweaks to your ads.
 Amongst the most important aspects to take care of are:

 ✓ You need to know what kind of Facebook ads to run based on what you objectives are.
-Besides achieving your campaign objectives another benefit is that you will spend less since Facebook understands what your goals are and can optimize ad delivery accordingly.
+Besides achieving your campaign objectives another benefit is that you will spend less on ads since Facebook will be able to understand what your goals are and will optimize ad delivery accordingly.
 In this sense, what outcome would you consider a success – exposure and sales, simply sales, likes?

 ✓ Choose to appear on desktop news feed or the mobile news feed only.
 Ads displayed on the right side column rarely get noticed.
 Personally, I ignore these ads, I even find them misleading, but then I’ve heard of people that purchase products that appear there, so if you feel like it, please experiment.

 ✓ Facebook ads work best on a CPC (Cost per Click) basis, which means that you will only pay for clicks that your ad receives.
 Choose to get charged per Post Engagement.
 You can cap the the amount of money you want to spend per day, so if you want to test ads at $7 per day, you can do it.